Beta Israel: Gondar period

-According to the early 19th century missionary Samuel Gobat, the Christians considered the Jews "Bouda" (a term used in Ethiopia, to denote Ethiopian Jews as beasts), or sorcerers, and they often fell victim to marauding warlords, as Gobat reported "Their cattle are often taken from them.
+According to the early-19th century missionary Samuel Gobat, the Christians considered the Jews "Bouda" (a term used in Ethiopia to denote Ethiopian Jews as beasts), or sorcerers.
+The Jews often fell victim to marauding warlords, as Gobat reported: "Their cattle are often taken from them.
 They carry no arms, either for attack or defense."
-During this period, many members of the community were killed recklessly by the warlords, and the Jewish religion was effectively lost for some years also being unable to do the ritual Red heifer sacrifice.
+During this period, many members of the community were killed recklessly by the warlords, and the Jewish religion was effectively lost for some years.